 For a Video version, see the 1st video in Video section

-Once the Plugin is finalized, we plan to submit it to the MicroManager repository.
-Then the Plugin will come standard with every MicroManager install.
-Until then, interest users can ask ASI for a copy of the Plugin and manually install it.
-There are two parts to installing the Plugin,
+Once the plugin is finalized, we plan to submit it to the MicroManager repository.
+Then the plugin will come standard with every MicroManager install.
+Until then, interested users can download a copy of the plugin here, and manually install it.
+This link will provide a zip file containing all three current versions of the plugin.
+There are two parts to installing the plugin,

 mmpluginsfolder on your MicroManager install.
 On my computer, the full path is this